Winter garden bird survey 2020-21

 Over the period 2014 - 2016 the Bird Club ran a Garden Bird Survey.
 It consisted of two winter and two summer surveys.
-At the end of the summer survey of 2016 there appeared to be less interest in taking part as fewer results came in.
 The decision was made to take a break for three years and recommence.
 This would make the surveys a rolling programme over a five year cycle.
 Supported by members showing an interest in continuing, we held a winter survey in 2019-20, followed by the summer survey 2020.
 Here is the next part - the winter survey 2020-21.

 The key elements of the survey are:

 Commences Sunday 4th October 2020 and runs until Saturday 6th March 2021.

 If you wish to take part in the survey but have missed the beginning, please do start from the date that you are able and send in any data that you have collected.
 The data gathered will still be of interest.

 If you miss one or two weeks because of holidays or other reasons please leave the columns blank and continue from when you are able.

 The recording week will run from each Sunday to the following Saturday.

 The survey is for those people whose gardens are in the recording area of the bird club - modern administrative county of Cambridgeshire (this includes Huntingdonshire) and the unitary authority area of Peterborough.